Visit our volunteer zone to apply to be a volunteer and book onto events.

 What does the application process involve?

-Following this, a member of the volunteering team will contact you to arrange an interview.
-If you are successful at the interview stage, the team will request references and also process a criminal record check for you.
-This process differs depending on whether you live in England, Wales, Northern Ireland or Scotland.
+Once we receive your form, a member of the team will contact you to arrange an interview.
+If you are successful at the interview stage, our volunteer manager will request references and also process a criminal record check for you.
+This process differs depending on whether you live in England or Wales, Northern Ireland or Scotland.

 What is the expenses policy?